mustafa0taru/mustafa0taru/README.md

 Hi there!

 I'm a Data & Analytics Engineer with a strong grasp of data pipelines and a knack for building scalable solutions.
+I'm proficient in tools like

+### Programming: Python,SQL
-I'm proficient in tools like Airbyte, dbt, Spark, Airflow, Kafka, CI/CD, GCP, AWS, SQL, Power BI, Metabase, Tableau, Docker, Terraform, and Python.
+### Tools: dbt, Airflow, Kafka, CI/CD, GCP, AWS, SQL, Power BI, Metabase, Tableau, Docker, Terraform, and Python.

 ## What I'm interested in: